finebyte/AppMsgBridge/README.md

               aplite | basalt | chalk = Find the relevant Pebble emu ws://localhost:52377 = Connect to ws endpoint
 ```

+For Android Bridge
+-
+* Build and Install the APK
+* THIS IS IMPORTANT : Ensure your real Pebble and Phone are not connected (e.g turn of BT on your Pebble)
+* Start the Android side of the bridge and note the ws uri e.g. ws://192.168.0.6:9011

 Known Limitations
 -
 * The Android side only sends through app messages and ack and nack